open-mmlab/mim-example/README.md

 1. [mmcls_custom_backbone](/mmcls_custom_backbone): Use custom backbone in MMClassification.
 2. [Swin Transformer](/swin_transformer): Minimal code implementation of Swin Transformer for object detection and semantic segmentation.
+3. [nuImages Dataset](/nuimages_seg): Use nuImages dataset for semantic segmentation with MMSegmentation.